What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Moderate Symptoms:

-Mild symptoms and:
+Mild symptoms (as above) and/or:

 Vomiting or diarrhoea shortly after eating